-The properties defined as the "mandatory" properties for specific classes in the property specifications in this chapter and "APPENDIX, Detailed Requirements for ECHONET Device objects" shall be implemented as part of the respective classes.
+The properties defined as the "mandatory" properties for specific classes in the property specifications in this chapter and Appendix "ECHONET Device Objects: Detailed Specifications" shall be implemented as part of the respective classes.

 However, transmission-only devices are exceptional.
 Even properties classified as "Mandatory" need not always be implemented.
 For the handling of transmission-only devices, see Part 5.